-Access to learning materials: Table 10 shows the student-to-textbook ratio for the core subjects taken by all students in the Tigray Region in 2007, whether they are in the social science or natural science track.
-As this table shows, there is a one-to-one ratio for the English Part I Mathematics books, but two or more students must share the English Part II book.
+Access to learning materials: Table 10 shows the student-to-textbook ratio for the core subjects taken by all students in the Tigray Region in 2007, whether they are on the social science or natural science track.
+As this table shows, there is a one-to-one ratio for the English Part I and Mathematics books, but two or more students must share the English Part II book.
 Figures for Mekelle were not available, but it is reasonable to assume that they were comparable to the regional figures.

 Table 10.
-Student-Textbook Ratio (SBR), Public Secondary School (G9-12), Tigray 2007
+Stude ent-Tex tbook Ra ntio ( (SBR) , Public S Secondary y School (G9-12), , Tigray 2007